Office of Elementary and Secondary Education, Department of Education.

 Projects that are designed to address improving collaboration between education providers and employers to ensure student learning objectives are aligned with the skills or knowledge required for employment in in-demand industry sectors or occupations (as defined in section 3(23) of the Workforce Innovation and Opportunity Act of 2014).

-Note: Competitive Preference Priority 1 must be addressed under selection criterion (b) “Quality of the project design.”
+Note: Applicants that address Competitive Preference Priority 1 must Start Printed Page 74708do so under selection criterion (b) “Quality of the project design.”

 Competitive Preference Priority 2—Consideration of Prior Experience.
 (Up to 15 points)